 Founded by Padre Junipero Serra in 1771 the Mission of San Carlos Borromeo was elevated to the status of minor Basilica by Pope John XXIII in 1960.
 It is a registered National Historic Landmark and one of the few Basilicas in the Western United States.
 There are 5 museums located there, one of which is the cell where Padre Serra lived at the mission and where he passed away in 1784.

 Cathedral of Our Lady of the Angels, Los Angeles, CA

 A piece of the tilma of St. Juan Diego, believed to be the only one in the United States, is permanently enshrined at the Cathedral of Our Lady of the Angels in Los Angeles, California.
 Also called the “Tilma of Tepyac,” it is a small piece of the cloth that holds the image of Our Lady of Guadalupe.
 In 1941 the relic was taken from the tilma and given to the Archbishop of Los Angeles by the Archbishop of Mexico City.
+The Cathedral is also home to the tomb of St. Vibiana, a 3rd century Italian Saint whose feast day is September 1.
+In 1854, Blessed Pope Pius IX gave her relics, including a vessel of blood that was in her original tomb to the Bishop of Monterrey, California, and in 1880 was moved to Los Angeles.
+She is entombed in a white marble casket engraved in gold in the St. Vibiana Chapel on the lower level across from the Crypt Mausoleum.
 The massive Cathedral also has a display of Papal relics and 25 fresco-like tapestries depict 135 Saints and Blesseds as well as several side chapels and many pieces of art.